SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 28. Click 'Save'.
 <br>![](/exercises/ex2/images/Ex02_Part03_28.png)

-29. Click '<' to navigate back to the list of rules categories.
+29. Click '<' to navigate back to the list of rule categories.
 <br>![](/exercises/ex2/images/Ex02_Part03_29.png)

 30. You have created two different rules, now you can create a rulebook and associate these rules with a dataset.